Global Pesto Market 2026: Premium Demand on the Rise

 Pesto saves time.
 In tight-labor, thin-margin kitchens, a prepared pesto saves prep time and ensures consistent flavor.
 Restaurants and cloud kitchens employ prepared pestos to accelerate service without sacrificing a "fresh" taste.
 Retail consumers enjoy the same convenience; a jar allows you to dress up a meal in seconds.

 Established brands introduced vegan and "no-heat" pesto lines to scoop up consumers seeking speed and new formats.
-Barilla's launch of its vegan pesto (first to Kroger late 2024 and expanding in 2025) is evidence that mainstream brands view pesto as a conduit for innovation.
+Barilla's launch of its vegan pesto is evidence that mainstream brands view pesto as a conduit for innovation.

 Clean-Label & Health Appeal